twrecked/hass-aarlo/README.md

   browsers and, for now, these return `mpeg_dash` streams.

 As you can see, the user agent you supply to Arlo determines what streaming format is used.
-I used to think that the agent you used to login had to be the same as the agent you use to start a stream.
+I used to think that the agent you used to log in had to be the same as the agent you use to start a stream.
 After some testing I find this is not the case.